Hillel International’s Ezra Fellowship and our work with Mechon Hadar.

 Over a year into the partnership, the results certainly indicate that these ongoing opportunities to accrue an affectively embedded mastery are leading to the steady acquisition of Jewish capital in our fellows.
 On campus, the fellows are developing relationships with students that are not incidentally Jewish, but built upon connections forged through the sharing of Jewish ideas.
 The mastery that they are accruing through this partnership certainly does not replicate the deep capital that is forged through years of study in, for example, rabbinical school.
 But regular, consistent opportunities to engage in Jewish learning allows Ezra Fellows to model for their students a way of living Jewishly in which their passion for Jewish life and learning flows into their conversations and programs organically and with deep emotional attachment.

-This series of four articles [to be published over the next four weeks] is presented with the intention of sharing the learnings that we have gleaned from our partnership with Mechon Hadar towards the end of Jewish capital acquisition for Hillel’s Ezra Fellows.
+This series of four articles is presented with the intention of sharing the learnings that we have gleaned from our partnership with Mechon Hadar towards the end of Jewish capital acquisition for Hillel’s Ezra Fellows.
 I have asked our three Hadar partners, Rabbis Elie Kaunfer, Jason Rubenstein and Avi Killip to offer their own reflections on working with the Ezra Fellows.
 Their articles highlight the parallels between the Ezra Fellowship and their own Hillel experiences, the natural elision between engagement and education, as well as the powerful relationships that are forged when, in the parlance of the Talmud two Jews, learning together, sharpen one another.

 The Ezra Fellowship is supported in part by the Maimonides Fund.